sjtrimble/angular/aio/content/getting-started/index.md

 You can organize this application into a tree of components:

-* Root
+* app-root: Root
-  * Top bar, with branding and site-wide controls
+  * app-top-bar: Top bar, with branding and site-wide controls
-  * Side navigation, which includes the list of departments and other site areas
+  * app-side-nav: Side navigation, which includes the list of departments and other site areas
-  * Product list
+  * app-product-list: Product list
-    * Product carousel, which displays a rotating series of highlighted products
+    * app-product-carousel: Product carousel, which displays a rotating series of highlighted products
+    * app-product-preview: Product preview, with basic information such as name and description
-    * Product preview
+    * app-product-preview: Product preview
-    * Product preview
+    * app-product-preview: Product preview
-    * Product preview
+    * app-product-preview: Product preview

 Components are referred to by their `selector`.
 The selector is the name you give the Angular component when it is rendered as an HTML element on the page.
 Just like HTML elements, components can be referred to or nested in another component's template.
 Angular provides template syntax that gives components control over the rendering of content.